cosock/cosock/README.md

 For now see the tests folder for example usage.

 ## Testing
-To run ssl tests, test keys and certificates first need to be generated via openssl.
-To do so run:

-    sh tests/ssl/certs/generate.sh
+To run all tests run:

+    luarocks test

+Individual tests can be run from the repo root directly:

+    lua test/asyncify/asyncify-works.lua